gnois/luaty/README.md

 The differences end here, so that a Lua file can easily be [hand converted](https://github.com/gnois/luaty/tree/master/convert.md) to a Luaty file.

 In return, we enjoy
-- often shorter codes
+- mostly shorter codes
 - forced implicit local variable declaration
-- consistent function definition syntax
+- consistent function call and definition syntax

 Due to backquote replacing `[[` and `]]`, long comments need one extra hyphen if we want to use the [uncomment trick](https://www.lua.org/pil/1.3.html)